 Explain what a good friendship looks like.
 Tell your child that friends are supposed to help you through tough times and celebrate victories, not make you insecure or be jealous of your success.
 By helping her understand what a healthy and loving friendship looks like, she may see that her own friendship with this child isn’t as great as she thought.

 Give your child specific examples of what you are concerned about.
 Have his grades gone down?
 Are his teachers noticing that he is not paying attention in school?
-Have you seen a change in his mood or behavior at home?
+Have you seen a change in his mood or behaviour at home?
 Talk to your child about these specific changes, whether it’s talking back, using more curse words, being more defiant, or being anxious or insecure about himself, and explain that you’re worried about the influence his friend may have had on these changes.

 Initiate the slow fade.
 Cut back your child’s time with the friend gradually, so that your child and her friend don’t have an abrupt break.
 (The exception to this would be if your child is being hit or yelled at by this friend, or if the friend has shown that she is very clingy and possessive of your child, and may become angry or upset by a gradual withdrawal; if you’re worried that the friend may harm your child, make a clean and quick break.)
 Schedule some time with other friends for your child, and do more activities together as a family.
 Go on a picnic, take a day hike, or drive somewhere for a fun weekend away.
 Keeping your child busy and occupied will help ease the transition away from her friend.